 The best way to evaluate the potential for a major roof failure is to check out the attic.
 Tom Silva from This Old House recommends doing your inspection on a sunny day.
 Check for any light coming in from the underside of the chimney and the stack vent.
-If you’re seeing a light show reminiscent of a Sara McLachlan video from the 00s it’s time for a new roof.
+If you see light peeking through various areas or even one, it’s time for a new roof.

 Do you know the age of your roof?
 Age is one of the best indicators of roof replacement.
-The average lifespan differs for each material used.
+The average lifespan of a roof differs for each material used.

 Metal roofing has a long life expectancy, usually between 20 and 40 years.
-Many of our painted panels come with a limited life time warranty.
-Metal also provides superior protection against hail and windstorms, which makes it last longer than traditional shingles in areas prone to wild weather.
+Many of Bridger Steel's painted metal panels come with a limited lifetime warranty.
+Metal roofing also provides superior protection against hail and windstorms, which make metal roofs last longer than traditional shingles in areas prone to wild weather.

 Traditional shingles may only last between 10 and 15 years under moderate weather and climates.
 Wooden shakes can last 25-30 years but require a large amount of maintenance to make it that far.
 If your roof is nearing the end of its life expectancy, it might be time to have it inspected by a licensed contractor who can give you a good idea of future functionality.